-Huang Yin-yu was born in Taitung, Taiwan, and now lives in Okinawa.
+Huang Yin-yu was born in Taitung, Taiwan, and moved to Japan in 2013, now he’s based in Okinawa.
 He received his BA in Radio & Television from National Chengchi University, and MA in Film Major of Tokyo Zokei University.

 He began documentary filmmaking in 2010 and since then has completed several short-form documentaries, including “Temperature at Nights” (2013) which is selected in the international competition of Visions du Réel; and “YAMAMORI” (2014), a part of an omnibus project produced by Naomi Kawase for Nara International Film Festival.

 Now Huang works as not only a director, but also a producer, coordinator, and festival director.
-He is one of the “Emerging Producers 2020” of Jihlava International Documentary Film Festival as Taiwanese representative.
-Since 2020, he started to distribute foreign documentaries in Japan.
-He’s also the director of programing of “Cinema at Sea- Ishigaki Island International Film Festival” in Okinawa.
+He is one of the “Emerging Producers 2020” of Jihlava International Documentary Film Festival as Taiwanese representative, and he was one of the mentors in ASIADOC 2021.
+He’s preparing for the 1st edition of “Cinema at Sea International Film Festival” held in 2023.